 Special shout out to the perfectionists reading this part of the article.
 This is not the part where you get paralysed by over-analysing your post.
 You have to start somewhere.
 Just put it out there and learn by experience.

 Rule 1 – Don’t just post for the sake of posting.

-Just the same as exercising every now and then will not deliver fitness goals, posting every now and then isn’t going to help deliver your personal or business brand goals.
+Just as exercising now and then will not deliver fitness goals, posting now and then isn’t going to help deliver on your personal or business brand goals.

 You can not build a brand based on one viral post.
-To build your brand and stay top of mind it also requires you to be consistent.
-If you are starting out, I would recommend posting twice per week.
-Do this for the first month as you do not want to put too much pressure on yourself to come up with a lot of quality content.
+Build your brand and stay top of mind.
+It also requires you to be consistent.
+If you are starting, I would recommend posting twice per week.
+Do this for the first month, as you do not want to put too much pressure on yourself to develop a lot of quality content.

 LinkedIn content help is hiding in plain sight.